15 7 4 1

 - Only playing the position your way, and not considering your opponent’s threats

-I believe all blunders are associated with at least one of those points.
-Let us dive into each of those three points, give an example of blunders which were made because of that, and some possible solutions to fix the problem.
+I believe all chess blunders are associated with at least one of those points.
+Let us dive into each of those three points, give an example of chess blunders which were made because of that, and some possible solutions to fix the problem.

 Lack Of Practice And Understanding Of The position